Kushtrim Munishi: International

 On 1 February 1993, Munishi received a call-up from Kosovo for a friendly match against Albania, and made his debut after being named in the starting line-up and scored his side's only goal during a 3–1 away defeat.

 Coaching career

-After retiring from football he attended UEFA Coaching License training and obtained a UEFA Pro License.
-Since 2000 he worked as a coach for U17 and U19 of FC Prishtina and was Direct of Football Academy.
-In 2016, he became Head Coach of the FC Prishtina Senior team and immediately won the Kosovo Super Cup.
-In the Superliga of Kosovo he managed his team to six victories and one draw, leading the Kosovo Superliga ranking.
+After retiring from football, he attended UEFA Coaching License training and obtained a UEFA Pro License.
+Since 2000, he worked as a coach for Prishtina's youth teams and was the director of their football academy.
+In 2016, he was appointed manager of Prishtina's senior team, and won the Kosovar Supercup shortly after.
+He managed his team to six league victories and one draw, leading the Kosovo Superliga ranking.
 Following a disagreement on a professional basis and since he didn't want to work without a professional contract, he left the club.

-Since February 2017 he has been Coach for U19 and U16 females at Federation Football of Kosovo.
+Since February 2017, he has been in charge for Kosovo women's U19 and U17 teams.
 With the U16 generation he won an international tournament in Tallinn, Estonia which became the first ever UEFA tournament won by Kosovo.